MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 Even if we understood the source and accuracy of stated MTTF estimates for disk drives, we would still not have information about individual sector failures within a drive that cause document failures, nor the relative frequencies of sector failures versus drive failures.

+### Reliability Varies Over Time

+#### Infant and Aging Failures

+- bathtub curve
+    - declining infant failures
+    - stable maturity
+    - rising senescence failures, wear-out

+#### Small Changes in Error Rates: Glitches

+- A *glitch* is a temporary, short-lived, condition that impacts a single server and increases the sector error rate on that server for some short interval.
+- What types of glitches might occur in server farms?
+HVAC weakness or failure; environmental contamination by chemicals or particulates; radiation; electrical noise; and similar.
+In general, these conditions are not fatal to the server overall, but degrade the integrity of data storage.
+- Glitches arrive at random intervals in a Poisson process, and have limited duration.
+- Glitches are local phenomena, limited to a single server.
+- The effect of a glitch is simply to increase the sector error rate for a short period.
+Glitches, like the errors they induce, are silent.
+In this study, we find that it is hard to distinguish glitch-induced increases in error rates from random variations in performance.

 ### Do Believe the Experience of Others